Beginner Gardener: 7 Common Mistakes to Avoid

 -

-Removing faded flowers (known as “deadheading”) to encourage the plant to produce new flowers, rather than wasting energy forming seeds.
+Removing spent flowers (known as “deadheading”) to encourage the plant to produce new flowers rather than wasting energy forming seeds.

 Observe your plants regularly

-The gardener’s best tool is observation.
-By spending a few minutes each week looking at your plants, you’ll quickly spot signs of weakness, the beginnings of insect invasion or the need for pruning.
+A gardener’s best tool is observation.
+By spending a few minutes each week examining your plants, you’ll quickly spot signs of weakness, early insect invasions or the need for pruning.
 This gentle routine allows you to intervene at the right time, without stress or major work.

 Error 6: wanting to go too fast

 When starting out in gardening, enthusiasm is often high.
 And that’s a good thing!
-But this momentum can sometimes lead to wanting to do too many things at once: creating a vegetable patch, planting hedges, installing a flower bed, trying out sowing, looking after houseplants… The result is that you quickly find yourself overwhelmed.
+But this momentum can sometimes lead to wanting to do too many things at once: creating a vegetable patch, planting hedges, installing a flower bed, trying out sowing, caring for houseplants… The result?
+You quickly find yourself overwhelmed.

 Why is this a problem?